-We are all using some kind of fixative in the histology lab, but do we actually know what it’s doing to our cells and tissues?
-No matter what fixative we use, the purpose is to immobilize antigens and retain good cellular structure to allow us to do some kind of histology analysis.
+We are all using some kind of histology fixatives in the lab, but do we actually know what it’s doing to our cells and tissues?
+No matter what histology fixative we use, the purpose is to immobilize antigens and retain good cellular structure to allow us to do some kind of histology analysis.

 Masking and hiding

 Due to the formation of the protein cross-links during fixation, antigenic sites can be masked which can prevent recognition of the antigen by the antibody.
 This can be overcome by adding in an antigen retrieval step before immunohistochemistry protocols.
 This can be via a heat- or chemical-induced method.
 Both methods break the methylene bridges to expose antigenic sites to the antibodies.

 Bouin’s fixative is a mixture of compounds and consists of formaldehyde, picric acid, and acetic acid.
 Each component has a specific function that complements the other.
 The function of formaldehyde, which cross-links proteins, is discussed above.

 The role of the picric acid in this solution is to slowly penetrate into the tissue and cause coagulation of proteins by forming salts with basic proteins.
 This can, however, cause some shrinkage of the tissue.
 Picric acid is the component of Bouin’s solution that results in the characteristic yellow color.